exercism/x86-64-assembly/reference/implementing-a-concept-exercise.md

 ### Configlet-added files

-The configlet should be [fetched][fetcher] and used to add the following x86-64-assembly code files:
+The configlet should be [fetched][fetcher] and [used to add][concepts-entry] the following x86-64-assembly code files:

 #### Add `<NAME>.asm` file

 **Purpose:** Provide a stub implementation.

 - The stub implementation's code should compile.
 The only exception is for exercises that introduce syntax we _want_ a student to define themselves.
 In this case, insert a descriptive TODO comment instead of providing stub code.

 For more information, please read [this in-depth description][stub-file] and [watch this video][video-stub-file].